Final Program

 12:00 Geoffroy Delvinquier

-Futerro
+Futerro (BE)

 Alternatives to Fossil-based Chemistry and Plastics: the Potential of Lactic-acid-based Chemicals and Polymers such as Polylactic Acid (PLA) for Sustainability, Circularity, and Innovative Applications